UPDATED JUL 24, 2020

 “Not all sweat is created equal” may be a saying that Gatorade coined, but it sure is the truth.
 So, throw on your favourite moisture-wicking t-shirt and get ready for the best kind of sweat: one found at the best gyms and studios in the GTA.

 These 45-minute classes are no joke.
 With motivational instructors, great playlists, and all-around smiles, SoulCycle has become an iconic brand, even being featured in a Chainsmokers music video starring instructor Karyn Nesbit.
-And the party really heats up in Toronto; they bump the tunes in Yorkville and on King.
+And the party really heats up in Toronto when they bump the tunes in Yorkville.
 With expertly-crafted playlists, occasional themes, and so many tapbacks, you’re in for constant exertion during these fun-loving but hardcore cycling classes.

 On the scene as of fall 2017, international phenomenon Barry's Bootcamp has wasted no time in making its signature HIIT experience the talk on the town.
 The Richmond and Yorkville outposts provides the same red-lit room, luxe amenities, treadmills, floor-based strength work, and quality instruction made famous by studios in Los Angeles, NYC, and London.
 With a different focus on the body each day (for example, Monday is Arms & Abs day), you'll definitely be coming back for more.
 Fitt Tip: stop by the Fuel Bar to grab a nourishing smoothie on the way out.